Pan Seared Scallops

 A cast-iron skillet.
 No doubt.
 The sturdy metal not only retains heat well, but it also heats evenly.

-That results in that beautiful golden brown sear that we so covet on our scallops, pan-seared chicken, pork chops, steaks, and more.
+That results in the beautiful golden brown sear that we so covet on our scallops, pan-seared chicken, pork chops, steaks, and more.
 You’ll often see recipes call for nonstick skillets to sear food to avoid sticking.
-But they’re made of flimsier metals, which means they throw heat less efficiently, ergo a less lovely sear.
+But they’re made of flimsier metals, which means they conduct heat less efficiently, ergo a less lovely sear.

 How do you prevent scallops from sticking to the skillet?

-The secret to preventing scallops (or any protein) from sticking is simply to be patient.
+The secret to preventing scallops (or any protein) from sticking is patience.
 Rather than nudge and poke them, worrying about them sticking, trust that when they’re properly seared, they’ll release from the skillet.
 If they don’t, then it’s not ready yet.

 What’s the difference between bay scallops and sea scallops?